DV

 Strategy & risk

-Both MST and MSTY wrap Strategy (MSTR) with options-based income overlays (option income and covered call).
+Both MST and MSTY wrap Strategy (MSTR) with options-based income overlays (crypto and crypto).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 5.1684 for MST and 2.5604 for MSTY, indicating MSTY is less volatile relative to the market.
+Beta is 5.1684 for MST and 2.5604 for MSTY, making MSTY the less volatile of the two by this measure.

 MST beta5.1684